Where Art works for Bird Conservation

 Lydia C. Thompson

-Whether Lydia is talking about birds, writing about birds or drawing birds her major focus is to intertwine her bird studies and her art.
+Whether Lydia is talking about birds, writing about birds, or drawing birds, her major focus is to intertwine her bird studies and art.
 After college, she worked in advertising for seven years as a designer for retail advertising.
 While working, she found an etching studio and started learning more about her chosen medium.
 Realizing that advertising was not her calling, she took some time to travel and learn about birds and drawing.
 That first year, she traveled over 38,000 miles and identified 560 species of birds.
 She settled in the Golden Isles of Coastal Georgia.
 She set up shop as a printmaker for etching artists.
 She worked with over ten professional artists.
-She has earned her title of “Master Printer”.
+She has earned her title of “Master Printer.”
 But art trends come and go.
 When etchings fell out of fashion, she had to discover another way to make a living.